Saweetie Talks New Music, Birkin Bags And What’s Next For Her

 “Let’s talk about the discourse,” she said jokingly.
 “For me, a Birkin is symbolic of a gift.
 So to people coming in, talking about ‘Oh, I’m going to get my girl property,’ why don’t you get her property and a Birkin.”

 The rapper further clarified, saying “My sentiments behind that were just, you know, spoil your girl.
 Spoil her with your loyalty, your energy and how you treat her.”
 She remarked that although she’s not taking back what she said, she is allowing the experience to remind her of the power of her voice.

 Her latest single, “Back to the Streets” features Jhené Aiko and shows a more vulnerable, yet still edgy, side of Saweetie.
 “I cope different,” she said.
 Instead of writing a typical heartbreak cut, she chose to switch it up and celebrate the freedom people should feel when a toxic relationship is over.
 Pulling from stories that family members have told her, along with her own past relationships, she weaved a narrative that is much more empowering than the one women are often encouraged to take on post-breakup.

-And if you’re wondering if Saweetie will be doing more singing on upcoming tracks from ‘Pretty Bitch Music,’ the answer is yes.
-“You can expect to hear me singing a lot more,” the artist revealed.
+And if you’re wondering if Saweetie will be doing more singing on upcoming tracks from ‘Pretty B—- Music,’ the answer is yes.
+“You can expect to hear me singing a lot more,” the artist said.
 “I feel like ‘Back to the Streets’ was an introduction to a different level of my artistry.”